A Military History Of The United States Of America

 A year after his victories over the forts at Oswego, General Montcalm began an expedition against the forts which the English still held on Lake George and the Hudson River.
-Fort William Henry was situated on the south end of Lake George and was garrisoned by troops under Lieutenant Colonel George Munro.
+Fort William Henry was situated on the south end of Lac du St. Sacrament, renamed by the English as Lake George, and was garrisoned by troops under Lieutenant Colonel George Munro.
 A short distance away, on the headwaters of the Hudson River was Fort Edward.
 To cap his victory over the forts at Oswego, Montcalm determined to take these two forts also.

-Montcalm ordered a detachment of 1,200 men under Captain Rigaud de Vaudreuil (the governor's brother) to attack Fort William Henry.
-The French army arrived outside Fort William Henry on 19 March, 1757 and began a siege of it.
+Montcalm ordered a detachment of 1,200 men under Captain Rigaud de Vaudreuil (the governor's brother) to attack Fort George (known by the British as Fort William Henry).

 Fort William Henry was garrisoned by approximately five hundred English soldiers.
 Also stationed at the fort in the spring of 1757 was a small detachment of troops from Rogers’ Rangers under Lieutenant Colonel William Eyre.
 The English held strong.
 Four attacks were repulsed by the English.
 Despite destroying all of the buildings outside the fort’s stockade, along with a ship under construction in on the lake, the French lifted the siege and withdrew after a few days.

 The minor setback of not being able to take the fort in March did not deter Montcalm entirely.
-He withdrew his army to Ticonderoga.
-There, he amassed a larger army, bringing the total number of troops to nearly seven thousand, six hundred.
-That force included some sixteen hundred Indian allies.
-One of the tribes included in the Indian contingent was the Iowas, who the French found very difficult to control because they spoke a language different than the other tribes.
+He withdrew his army to Fort Carillon / Ticonderoga.
+There, he amassed a larger army, bringing the total number of troops to eight thousand and thirteen, of which 5,500 would be available for an expedition.
+That force included some eighteen hundred Indian allies, including the Abenaki, Algonkin, Amalecite, Huron, Iroquois, and Nepissing.
+From regions distant, there came Aoais, Chagouamigon, Delaware, Folles Avoines, Fox (from the Mississippi), Miami (from St. Joseph), Mississagues, Outaouats, Pouteouatami (from St. Joseph and Detroit), Puants (of the Bay), Sacs, and Tetes de Boules.
+The one tribe included in the Indian contingent, the Aoais (variously, Iowas), was difficult to control because they spoke a language different than the other tribes.

 Following the French withdrawal from the first attack on the fort, Colonel Parker, with a detachment of 400, left Fort William Henry to attack the French at Ticonderoga.
 But their attempt was not fruitful.
 They were taken by surprise by the French who killed or captured half of the detachment.